Public Health and Rural/Urban Medicine Internships in India

 - Study Abroad Advisory of Student Risk

-In New Delhi, participants will stay in in a southern neighborhood of the city called Saket.
-The apartment is close to the local subway station and the area is considered up and coming, middle class neighborhood.
-There is a caretaker for the apartment who cleans, cooks the meals and takes care of any daily needs students may have.
+In New Delhi, you will stay in a southern neighborhood of the city called Saket.
+The apartment is close to the local subway station and the area is considered a middle-class neighborhood.
+There is a caretaker for the apartment who cleans, cooks the meals, and takes care of any daily needs the group may have.

-In Dehradun, students will lodge with a local homestay family and in the village of Patti, lodging will be at the rural clinic, which has three bedrooms and two bathrooms downstairs.
-There is also a caretaker in the village of Patti who will cook, clean, etc. In the Hospital in Masoorie, students eat at the Hospital Cafeteria.
+In Dehradun, you will lodge with a local homestay family.
+In the village of Patti, lodging will be at the rural clinic, which has three bedrooms and two bathrooms downstairs.
+There is also a caretaker in the village of Patti who will cook, clean, etc. In the hospital in Masoorie, students eat at the Hospital Cafeteria.

 All housing will be on a shared basis, two to three students per room.

 You should be flexible, resilient and willing to live at the local level in very modest conditions.
 Air conditioning is not guaranteed.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.